U.S. News Rankings

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Pacific Union College is 14:1, and the school has 56.4 percent of its classes with fewer than 20 students.
-The most popular majors at Pacific Union College include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Biological and Biomedical Sciences; Visual and Performing Arts; and Education.
-The average freshman retention rate, an indicator of student satisfaction, is 72.0 percent.
+The student-faculty ratio at Pacific Union College is 13:1, and the school has 56.8 percent of its classes with fewer than 20 students.
+The most popular majors at Pacific Union College include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Biological and Biomedical Sciences; Education; and Communication, Journalism, and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 73 percent.